Information to get you started

 The E*TRADE REST API uses the OAuth protocol to authorize every service request.
 In practice, this means that your application must enable users to log in to their E*TRADE account and click a consent button to grant access for each session.
 For your application to do this, even for testing purposes, requires an OAuth consumer key - a code that uniquely identifies the application (i.e., the service consumer) and its developer.

 We support two levels of consumer key.
 An individual key is tied to a single user ID, and allows access for only that user.
 This is appropriate for developing applications for personal use.
 A vendor key, on the other hand, permits access by multiple users and is appropriate for applications that may be widely distributed.

 Note that separate keys are required for accessing "sandbox" data (used for development and testing purposes) versus actual production data.
 For this reason, a typical developer has at least two consumer keys.

 To request a key, you must have an E*TRADE account.
 (You will also need the account so that you can log in and use your application.)
 It can be a personal, professional, or corporate account.
 If you don't have one, you can quickly set one up online at https://www.etrade.com.
 For development purposes, it is not necessary to fund the account, but to do any actual trading will require funds.

-When you are logged in to your account, request a consumer key via a secure message.
-Select the subject "Technical Issue" and the topic "E*TRADE API".
+When you are logged in to your account, request a Sandbox consumer key via this convenient link https://us.etrade.com/etx/ris/apikey

-Here are some things you need before you start
+Here are some things you need to gain and maintain API access

 As a developer, you are asked to sign an API agreement before you will be issued a consumer key for production data.
 As mentioned earlier, requesting a key requires that you log in to your E*TRADE account and send a secure message.